 Temporary permits are allowed only in wet counties with the following requirements:

-- the location cannot be on licensed premise;
+- The location cannot be on the licensed premise of another licensee.

-- the location must be one where liquor can be legally consumed; and
+- The location must be one where liquor can be legally consumed.

-- the permit holder must have control over property.
+- The permit holder must have control over property; and,

 Does the ABC ever refund the $25 state cereal malt beverage stamp fee?